 delay - Number of minutes between continuous runs (used when schedule = 0)

 From the Backup Client GUI (locally):

 Launch the backup client GUI and navigate to the Backup > Schedule page, ensure Continuous backup mode is active, then enter in the new delay value.
 Now we change it from 600 to 800.
 This change is automatically written to the INI, we are now done making changes in this case, and the backup service will launch every 800 minutes now.

 From the Backup Ops Web Console (remotely) :

 The steps below are covered in this quick video demonstrating the process of editing, updating, and syncing the backup clients' software configuration remotely from the Backup Ops web console.

 To make changes remotely from the Backup Ops web console, navigate to the Transfers tab and click on the target computer, opening up the detail view for that machine.
 You will now see the 'Edit INI' button.
 Clicking the Edit INI button opens a full-fledged GUI based on a copy of the INI text file for this machine stored in the remote vault.

 Next, we change the delay setting from 800 to 900 by navigating to the Backup Schedule tab which reflects the UX of the deployed backup agent.
-You can also click the 'Edit as Text' switch, toggling the GUI into the traditional Text Edit mode, check out the video below that demonstrates more about this.

 After you have made changes Click "Update" to save the new INI file and stage it for syncing on the next scheduled backup.